tidy-intelligence/r-oecdoda/README.md

 coverage](https://codecov.io/gh/tidy-intelligence/r-oecdoda/graph/badge.svg)](https://app.codecov.io/gh/tidy-intelligence/r-oecdoda)
 <!-- badges: end -->

+Access and Analyze Official Development Assistance (ODA) using the OECD API.

 The package is part of the [econdataverse](https://www.econdataverse.org/) family of packages aimed at helping economists and financial professionals work with